-In the last article of this series HERE, you learned how to prepare the subfloor and the hardwood flooring.
-Today, we are going over the installation of floating hardwood flooring.
+In the last article of this series, you learned how to prepare the subfloor and the hardwood flooring.
+Today, we are going over the cost to install hardwood flooring, the difficulties you might face, the different materials you need and the process you need to do to successfully install hardwood flooring.
 Although we are showing you how to do it yourself, you could always consider using a professional hardwood flooring installer to make sure your new flooring looks as perfect as it can be.
 To avoid making any errors with your flooring, you could ask your local specialist to do it for you.
 If you’re feeling confident enough to give it a go yourself though, follow this guide to apply your flooring correctly.

 How to Install Floating Hardwood Flooring